Duck’s Dynasty? Backup Hodges leads Steelers by Browns 20-13

 PITTSBURGH (AP) — No fighting.
 No helmet swinging.
 Barely any trash talking.

-The Pittsburgh Steelers and Cleveland Browns kept things civil in their highly anticipated rematch, which ended the way they always seem to end at Heinz Field: the Steelers walking off in triumph 20-13, leaving the Browns to ponder how another one got away.
+Just football.

+And one very loud statement from the banged-up Pittsburgh Steelers written not on a T-shirt but all over the Heinz Field turf: The faces may change when Cleveland visits Pittsburgh.
+The result does not.

-Devlin “Duck” Hodges threw for 212 yards with a touchdown and an interception in his second career start.
-Rookie Benny Snell ran for 63 yards and his first NFL touchdown, and the banged-up Steelers exacted revenge for their whipping at the hands of the Browns two weeks ago with a 20-13 victory on Sunday.
+Undrafted rookie free agent Devlin “Duck” Hodges threw for 212 yards with a touchdown and an interception, fellow rookie Benny Snell ran for 63 yards and a score and the largely anonymous Steelers (7-5) surged past the Browns 20-13 on Sunday.
+The hosts exacted a measure of revenge for its ugly, brawl-marred defeat in Cleveland two weeks ago by keeping the Browns (5-7) winless in Pittsburgh for 16 years and counting.

-Pittsburgh (7-5) boosted its postseason chances by rallying from 10 points down thanks in large part to Hodges, a rookie undrafted free agent who happens to be a champion duck caller in his down time.
-He was aided by the emergence of wide receiver James Washington, who caught four passes for 111 yards and a juggling 30-yard score late in the first half.
+It might be for the Browns (5-7), who saw their three-game winning streak come to a crashing halt.
+They were outplayed over the final three quarters by a Steelers team riddled with injury and inexperience at the offensive skill positions.
+Cleveland likely now needs to win out and get some help to reach the playoffs.

+“No one is coming to save us,” Cleveland defensive tackle Sheldon Richardson said.
+“It’s too late in the season for that.
+We’re all we got.”

-The Browns (5-7) saw their three-game winning streak come to a crashing halt when they failed to handle a Pittsburgh offense riddled with injuries and inexperience at the skill positions.
-Baker Mayfield completed 18 of 32 passes for 196 yards with a touchdown and an interception; he played the entire second half with his right hand in a protective glove after smacking it against the face mask of Pittsburgh linebacker Bud Dupree.
+The Browns had their chances.
+Cleveland took an early 10-0 lead but sputtered the rest of the way.
+Baker Mayfield completed 18 of 32 passes for 196 yards with a touchdown and an interception, and played the second half with his right (throwing) hand in a protective glove after smacking it against the face mask of Pittsburgh linebacker Bud Dupree.

+Mayfield declined to blame the injury, which the Browns described as a bruise, as a reason behind his so-so second half.
+Mayfield went 8 of 15 for 98 yards after getting hurt, his final throw a wayward toss in the direction of Jarvis Landry that Steelers cornerback and former Brown Joe Haden picked off with 1:06 remaining.
 Nick Chubb ran for 58 yards and Kareem Hunt added 65 total yards and a touchdown reception.
-But Cleveland failed to pull even with the Steelers in the standings and sweep the season series from its rival for the first time in 31 years.
+But Cleveland failed to pull even with the Steelers in the AFC North and sweep the season series from its rival for the first time in 31 years.

 The teams’ first meeting on Nov.
-14 ended with an ugly altercation between Cleveland defensive end Myles Garrett and Pittsburgh quarterback Mason Rudolph that ended with Garrett hitting Rudolph in the head with Rudolph’s helmet.
-The ensuing fallout — which included Garrett being suspended indefinitely; Rudolph fending off Garrett’s allegation that he used a racial slur shortly before things got out of hand; suspensions for Browns defensive end Larry Ogunjobi and Steelers center Maurkice Pouncey; and more than $700,000 in fines.

-That reignited a rivalry that’s been dominated by the Steelers since Cleveland returned to the NFL a generation ago.
+14 ended with an ugly altercation between Cleveland defensive end Myles Garrett and Rudolph that ended with Garrett hitting Rudolph in the head with Rudolph’s helmet.
+The ensuing fallout — which included Garrett being suspended indefinitely; Rudolph fending off Garrett’s allegation that he used a racial slur shortly before things got out of hand; suspensions for Browns defensive end Larry Ogunjobi and Steelers center Maurkice Pouncey — reignited a rivalry that’s been dominated by the Steelers since Cleveland returned to the NFL a generation ago.

-Just in case it needed a little more stoking, Browns rookie head coach Freddie Kitchens was spotted wearing a “Pittsburgh started it” T-shirt on Friday night.
-Several Steelers responded with some inauspicious wardrobe choices while waking into work on Sunday.
+Just in case it needed a little more stoking, Browns coach Freddie Kitchens was spotted wearing a “Pittsburgh started it” T-shirt on Friday night.
+Several Steelers responded with some inauspicious wardrobe choices while walking into work on Sunday.

+“I think it was pretty stupid,” DeCastro said.
+“It’s a lot of bulletin board material.
+I don’t know why you do that as a coach.
+I just don’t get that.
+Of course it’s going to motivate us.
+What are you thinking?
+It’s just not smart.”

+Kitchens, who said he wore the shirt at the request of his daughters, downplayed the notion his fashion sense had any effect on the outcome.

 INJURIES